ncurrid/Analysis-of-a-business-request-to-identify-the-best-market-segments-for-the-client/README.md

 - Vente de console_2022.xlsx: Console sales by brand and year.

-Collected additional data from public sources to identify emerging market trends and gamer behaviors.
+Collected additional data from public sources (rawg.io, etc.) to identify emerging market trends and gamer behaviors.

 Built a Google Form to test hypotheses about consumer preferences, platform usage, and genre trends.